MINGJINGTAI/ubin-quorum/README.md

 quorum-genesis	QuorumNetworkManager
 setup
 ```

+Note that some binaries are installed in /usr/bin, e.g. geth, bootnode

 ## B. Configure Quorum nodes using Quorum Network Manager (QNM)
 Preparation for setting up new Quorum Raft network: